Qihao-He/Parallel-programming/PI/log.md

  is the total number of data points in the signal.
 4. Care needs to be taken to ensure that all waves in the signal are periodic within the interval 0 to N, or a phenomenon known as leakage will occur.
 ________________________________________________________________________________
+3/16/2017
+fft.rfft() Function
+Since for real input the negative frequencies are redundant, there is an fft.rfft() function that only computes the positive coefficients for a real input.

+QUESTION: What is real input?
+Does the real input means the real part or the actual input?
+Why is the nagative frequencies are redundant?

+The negative frequencies: The concept of negative and positive frequency can be as simple as a wheel rotating one way or the other way: a signed value of frequency can indicate both the rate and direction of rotation.

+The helper routine fftfreq() only returns the frequencie for the  complex FFT.
+The even number is different when it is even or odd,
 ________________________________________________________________________________
 ________________________________________________________________________________
 ________________________________________________________________________________